openpracticelibrary/openpracticelibrary/content/practice/impact-mapping.md

 * Typically done in the Why area of the Discovery of the Open Practice Library

 <iframe width="560" height="315" src="https://www.youtube.com/embed/N8fxzeZh4Kc" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Tips for remote sessions

+Remote facilitation doesn’t differ much from the face to face, but you need to be more clear on the preparation of the draft GOAL done by your Product Owner.

+It works well if you have stakeholders and a multifunctional team, but it could be difficult to gather all data in one session.
+You can evaluate to running the practice 2 to 3 times with an interval between each iteration to allow people to review and fill the gaps.

+The facilitator will become a single point of failure if he/she is the only one updating the map.

+You probably need more time than the one it takes for a face-to face session.

+Be sure everyone is aware of commands to move multiple sticky-notes in a large map.

 ## External Resources